sh123/esp32_loradv/README.md

 # ESP32 LoRa DV Handheld Transceiver

 ## Introduction
-This project is amateur radio ESP32 based LoRa Codec2 DV trasceiver, which is using 1W E22-400M30S (SX1268) radio module.
+This project is amateur radio ESP32 based LoRa/FSK Codec2 DV trasceiver, which is using 1W E22-400M30S (SX1268) radio module.

 It is interoperable with https://github.com/sh123/codec2_talkie application.